vmpr0be/vmpr0be.github.io/content/post/buckeye_printful.md

 As I can see from the address (`0x55af2154c00b`) returned, **the application is indeed vulnerable to a format string vulnerability**.
 If it were not, the `%p` itself would have been printed back.

-This effectively gives us an **arbitrary read/write primitive**.
+This effectively gives an **arbitrary read/write primitive**.
 The read primitive can be used to dump memory and gather information about the application's environment (for example, stack, libc base and version), I’ll come back to that later.

 P.S.
 I also tested for a buffer overflow (BOF) by sending long input to crash the application, but it didn't work.